tech-sam/TicTacToe/README.md

 * The current game Id.
 * Next player turn.

-> If a move encounter a winning or tie, an appropriate message would be displayed to encourage the players 🎉
+> If a move encounters a win or tie, an appropriate message would be displayed to encourage the players 🎉

 ![game move api](https://contattafiles.s3.us-west-1.amazonaws.com/tnt35933/j88dMKfpDTLYc6A/tictactoe-1621936789185.gif "Game move API")

 ### Flow & Design

-To ensure an error occurred in a game would be handled appropriately and not prevent the rest of the running games, we wanted something fault-tolerant.
+We need something fault-tolerant to ensure an error occurred in a game would be handled appropriately and not prevent the rest of the running games.

- We wanted a tool that makes it easy to track the state of a game.
-By leveraging [Dynamic Supervisors](https://hexdocs.pm/elixir/1.12/DynamicSupervisor.html) and [GenServers](https://hexdocs.pm/elixir/GenServer.html), we can concurrently maintain lots, and lots of games, having an in-memory game state, gracefully handle any errors that might occur for a given game deployment and track each game process.
+ We need a tool that makes it easy to track the state of a game.
+By leveraging [Dynamic Supervisors](https://hexdocs.pm/elixir/1.12/DynamicSupervisor.html) and [GenServers](https://hexdocs.pm/elixir/GenServer.html), we can concurrently maintain lots and lots of games having an in-memory game state, gracefully handle any errors that might occur for a given game deployment and track each game process.

 ### App glossary

 `GameSupervisor` :  A DynamicSupervisor which starts with no children.
 Children GameProcessors are started on demand.
 GameSupervisor allows players to start games, and it also automatically restarts them when a game process crashes.

-`GameProcessor` : Its a GenServer to keep each game’s state, With our GenServer callbacks in place, we can spawn a process that keeps a game’s state.
+`GameProcessor` : Its a GenServer to keep each game’s state.
+With our GenServer callbacks in place, we can spawn a process that maintains a game’s state.

 `GameRegistry` :
 We can’t name a process with a string; we need to use a [Registry](https://hexdocs.pm/elixir/master/Registry.html) to link string names to game PID's.
 Elixir’s GenServer implementation has a built-in way of referring to processes in a registry through it’s :via-tuples

 `State` : Managing and manipulating a perticular game state , exe :initial,:playing,:game_over etc , leveraging the power of [Elixir pattern maching](https://elixir-lang.org/getting-started/pattern-matching.html)

-`GameStore` : In memory Map to store a game state, can be easily replaced by a persistance data store like **postgres**
+`GameStore` : In-memory Map to store a game state, can be easily replaced by a persistance data store like **postgres**

 ![App diagram](https://contattafiles.s3.us-west-1.amazonaws.com/tnt35933/y1rZc5KimgiBVvd/unchain-tictac.jpg "App architecture")

 ### Further improvements & TODO:
-* Test cases for sure 😔
+* More test cases for sure 😔
 * MiniMax Algorithm for a computer player
 * A frontend client in Angular,React or Vue
 * Pub Sub design for real time game state update using web sockets
 * Phoenix live view dashboard
-* Further code optimization and moudularization
+* Further code optimization and modularization
 * Detailed module and function documentation